maheksolanki/Movie-Ticket-Booking-App/server/server_note.md

   - cors :  Middleware in Express to allow Cross-Origin Requests, e.g., React app calling a Node.js API on a different port.
   - dotenv : To load environment variables from a .env file (e.g., DB password, API key) into process.env.
   - express : A fast web framework for Node.js to build backend APIs.
-  - nodemon : for dect the chnages.
+  - nodemon : for detect the chnages.

 Note : Parsing means "converting" something from one format into a structure your code can understand.
 3. When the frontend sends this JSON to the backend:
-Edit
 {
   "name": "Mahek",
   "age": 21